it-dept-cis/Essential-Guide-to-Election-Security/docs/source/appendices/appendix_index.rst

 Appendix: Index of Appendices
 --------------------------------------

 in development

 index for appendices with descriptions

-pushes to first (to be determined) appendix, likley how to guide
+pushes to first (to be determined) appendix, likely about_the_guide